PMSA Constitution and By-Laws

 In 2002, the PMSA completed a governance review and adopted a governance structure aimed at developing:

 - strong competent School Councils operating autonomously virtually within an overarching PMSA system with direct accountability to PMSA Council.

-- a small effective PMSA Council made up of people who together provide a mix of relevant skills and experience with scope for competent succession supported by executive staff.
+- a small effective PMSA Board made up of people who together provide a mix of relevant skills and experience with scope for competent succession supported by executive staff.